-Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing Site vehicles to be washed down after working in areas where infestations are noted within the project site (where identified), and where weed control measures have not been implemented.
-During the annual wet season light vehicles shall be maintained, washed down periodically, and kept in a clean condition.
-Light vehicles and worker transport vehicles to remain on sealed roads when offsite, for example between work shifts.
+Risk/ Threat Threat Associated Mitigation Measures and Management Action(s) Performance Criteria Timing Site vehicles (mobile plant including light vehicles) must drive to conditions and remain on approved access tracks, to avoid mud, organic matter and weed seeds becoming attached to the vehicle.
+Offroad driving will be minimised to avoid contamination when driving between properties within the project site.
+A wash down area with a capture vessel will be established on or in proximity to the Project Site to ensure machinery hygiene. • Site vehicles to be washed down after working in areas where infestations are noted within the project site (where identified), and where weed control measures have not been implemented.
+During the annual wet season light vehicles shall be maintained, washed down periodically, and kept in a clean condition. • Light vehicles and worker transport vehicles to remain on sealed roads when offsite, for example between work shifts.
 Further inspections will not be required when this action is implemented.
 Site vehicles (mobile plant including light vehicles) and equipment is to arrive on site 'clean' of weed seeds and other organic matter.
 Site vehicles are to be inspected and recorded with documented evidence, via a washdown register and weed and seed certificate, prior to site mobilisation.
 Personnel boots must be cleaned regularly, as well as between properties by removing excess mud / organic material.
-Clothing to be checked for weed seeds prior to moving between properties and offsite.
-Equipment or material being brought into port facilities for direct transfer to the Project site is required to pass the quarantine inspections and protocols, as per by the Australian Quarantine and Inspection Service.
-Material imported into the Study Area (i.e. for use as road base etc) must be obtained from an appropriately licensed source where the source location is deemed 'weed clean'.
+Clothing to be checked for weed seeds prior to moving between properties and offsite. • Equipment or material being brought into port facilities for direct transfer to the Project site is required to pass the quarantine inspections and protocols, as per by the Australian Quarantine and Inspection Service.
+Material imported into the Study Area (i.e., for use as road base etc) must be obtained from an appropriately licensed source where the source location is deemed 'weed clean'.
 Evidence must be obtained from the provider prior to importation of material to the Project site.
 Imported fill (rocks/screenings) shall be free of contamination from mud clumps and weed seeds.
 Use only native or certified weed free seeds in all rehabilitation works, including hydro mulch.
 No viable weed species are to be mulched or chipped in rehabilitation works.

-All personnel are to be trained in the identification of key weed species (refer Section 3.3.1) during general induction and toolbox talks.
+Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing All personnel are to be trained in the identification of key weed species (refer Section 3.3.1) during general induction and toolbox talks.
 Known weed species on the site are to be displayed on posters on the HSE board and any other suitable locations around the Project site.